LCA-EET/LCA/readme.md

 To obtain Corwin’s Armor + 4, Corwin must be in your party during the battle for Suldanessellar, the party must be in possession of Corwin’s Armor + 2, and you must save the life of the Elven Armorsmith.
 The Armorsmith is located in one of the houses in the city.
 If all three conditions are satisfied, Corwin’s Armor + 2 will be transformed into the + 4 version after Irenicus is defeated.

 #### Drizzt Encounter
-If CHARNAME attacked Drizzt in Baldur’s Gate 1, Corwin will vouch for CHARNAME if she is in the party when Drizzt and his party confront them after the escape from the Underdark.
+If Gorion's Ward attacked Drizzt in Baldur’s Gate 1, Corwin will vouch for Gorion's Ward if she is in the party when Drizzt and his party confront them after the escape from the Underdark.

 #### Trademeet Archery Competition
 If Mazzy and Corwin are both in your party, and they’ve completed three rounds of banters, you’ll have the option of visiting Trademeet and have them join an archery competition.

 #### Returning to Baldur’s Gate
 If Corwin is in your party at the conclusion of the events of Shadows of Amn, you will return to Baldur’s Gate, instead of proceeding immediately with the events of Throne of Bhaal.
 Upon your arrival, a one-day timer will start, that when expired will initiate the debriefing to the Dukes.
-The conclusion of the debriefing sets off a series of events that culminate in CHARNAME’s arrival in Saradush.
+The conclusion of the debriefing sets off a series of events that culminate in Gorion's Ward’s arrival in Saradush.
 Some people and places you will want to check out while in Baldur’s Gate are listed below:
 - Elfsong Tavern
 - Ramazith’s Tower
 - Hall of Wonders Cutscene – Requires Corwin to be in the party
-- Hall of Wonders – Returning the Farseer (Triggers if CHARNAME stole the Farseer telescope in BG1)
+- Hall of Wonders – Returning the Farseer (Triggers if Gorion's Ward stole the Farseer telescope in BG1)
 - Corwin’s Home (Located in SE Baldur’s Gate)
 - Flaming Fist Headquarters L1 and L2 – Be sure to speak to Marshal Nederlok on the second floor to receive a special gift
 - Haspur the Diviner